-The authorization process verifies that an authenticated subject (an add-in or a user or both) has permission to perform certain operations or to access specific resources (for example, a list or a SharePoint document folder).
+The authorization process verifies that an authenticated subject (a user or an add-in or both) has permission to perform certain operations or to access specific resources (for example, a list or a SharePoint document folder).

 For more information about authorization policies and how they work, see Add-in authorization policy types in SharePoint.

 Add-in permissions and add-in permission request scopes

 The developer of a SharePoint Add-in must specify, through the add-in manifest file, the permissions an add-in needs to SharePoint resources outside the add-in web.
 (The add-in automatically has full control permission to the entire add-in web.)
 When the add-in is designed to be launched from within SharePoint, the add-in installation infrastructure prompts the user who installs the add-in to grant or deny the needed permissions.
 After the permissions have been granted, users of the website can use the add-in without having to re-grant it permissions.

 However, when the add-in is designed to be launched outside of SharePoint, that is, it is not installed on SharePoint, SharePoint prompts the user who is executing the add-in to grant the needed permissions each time the add-in is run.
 Add-ins on mobile devices and Office Add-ins are examples of add-ins that can access SharePoint, but are not installed on it.

 Only a website owner can install a SharePoint Add-in on a SharePoint website (unless a custom role has been created that has add-in installation rights).
 A user can grant an add-in only those permissions that the user himself or herself has.
 So a user cannot install an add-in that needs permissions the user doesn't have.